 • no additional costs will be applied by Barclays to the final price provided to the client;

 • for each trade entered into with a client, Barclays will enter into a back to back trade with Barrenjoey; and

 • once Barclays settles the back to back trade, it will receive a payment from Barrenjoey, which will correspond to a share of Barrenjoey’s revenue on the back to back trade; the amount of such payment will be in the range of 10% and 30% of the pre-determined expected revenue, depending on the product traded.

 With regards to the products mentioned in (ii) above, once Barclays settles the trade, Barrenjoey will receive a payment from Barclays which will correspond to 30% (or such amount as is otherwise agreed) of Barclays’ pre-determined expected uplift on increased trade revenue or expected trade revenue based on sales credits, as applicable.

 Further information on the above arrangements may be made available upon request.

 Disclosure of information

 In order to effect the arrangements described above, Barclays will be disclosing some or all of the following information to Barrenjoey which will be anonymised: trade and instructions details, indications of interest and feedback provided by clients regarding why a trade was not dealt.
 Barclays will not disclose such information unless it has received explicit consent from each relevant client.
 Clients providing consent, which will only be obtained once, shall be deemed to accept and acknowledge that such consent shall override any non-disclosure or other confidentiality agreements or arrangements they may have in place with Barclays either now or in the future unless such agreement or arrangement expressly references this consent to disclose.
-Save for the consent described above, the existing non-disclosure or other confidentiality agreements or arrangements that a client has in place with Barclays will remain in full force and effect.
+For the avoidance of doubt, subject as expressly provided in this section, existing non-disclosure or other confidentiality agreements or arrangements that a client has in place with Barclays will remain in full force and effect.